sam-wheat/Blog/src/Blog/wwwroot/articles/scalableServiceLayer/scalableServiceLayer.md

 ### EndPointConfiguration
-EndpointConfigurations are defined in a json configuration similar to the one shown below:
+EndPointConfigurations are defined in a json configuration similar to the one shown below:
 ````json
 {
     "EndPointConfigurations": [